Google Trust Signals – Does Google Trust Your Site?

 The Contact Page

 Where can people get in touch with you?
 Are you actively available to help people?
-These pages are particularly important for local businesses.
+These pages are particularly important for local businesses and Local SEO.

 Local businesses in particular (i.e. ones where customers can visit to purchase products/services at an actual location rather than just online), should include their addresses and the appropriate schema (structured data) which can easily be done using a WordPress SEO plugin like Yoast if your website is powered by the WordPress content management system.